-Ollie's journey from New South Wales to Debating at Yale University
+Ollie's Homeschooling Journey: from New South Wales to Debating at Yale University

-Ollie's journey from New South Wales to Debating at Yale University
+Ollie's Homeschooling Journey: from New South Wales to Debating at Yale University

-CGA student Ollie Lewis and his mum Suzie Lewis were recently interviewed by ABC TV about their experience making the switch from traditional schooling to online homeschooling with Crimson Global Academy.
-Their story reflects how an increasing number of Australian families are choosing alternative learning options because they’re dissatisfied with local schools.
+CGA student Ollie Lewis and his mum Suzie Lewis were recently interviewed by ABC about their experience making the switch from traditional school to online homeschooling with Crimson Global Academy.
+Their story reflects how an increasing number of Australian families are choosing alternative education because they’re dissatisfied with local schools.
 The results for Ollie have been transformative.

 Unchallenged and uninspired at local school